- Research 2025-2026

 The research objectives of the Department for Mathematics and Statistical Sciences are to:

-1. Conduct cutting-edge research in Mathematics, Statistics, Data Science, and interdisciplinary fields.
+I. Conduct high quality research in Mathematics, Statistics, Data Science, and interdisciplinary fields.

-4. Encourage and facilitate organization and active participation in virtual/hybrid/inperson conferences, workshops, and scientific forums at national and international levels, to enhance networking and knowledge sharing.
+IV.
+Encourage and facilitate organization and active participation in virtual/hybrid/in-person conferences, workshops, and scientific forums at national and international levels, to enhance networking and knowledge sharing.

 Research Programmes